 Your workforce deserves to rest without the added stress of overcomplicated systems.
 Learn how to calculate PTO accrual, handle requests, and track time off with an automated PTO management system.

-What is PTO accrual, and how does it work?
+PTO accrual: Rates and how it works

 PTO accrual is the way employees earn paid time off.
 Clear PTO accrual policies help both employees and administrators set expectations, manage leave, and ensure accurate and fair tracking.